MarcL/djcruze.co.uk/src/pages/mixes/2006-12-31-christmas-2006-dark-and-dubby-mix.md

 # Media details
 ###################################
 media:
-  content: "audio/mixes/djcruze_december2006_darkanddubbymix.mp3"
+  content: 'audio/mixes/djcruze_december2006_darkanddubbymix.mp3'
-  length: "00:42:27"
+  length: '00:42:27'
-  keywords: ""
+  keywords: ''
   tracklist:
     - "Dannii Minogue – He's The Greatest Dancer (Chris Lake Remix) – AATW"
-    - "Ben Macklin – Feel Together (Eddie Thoneick Remix) – Free2Air Recordings"
+    - 'Ben Macklin – Feel Together (Eddie Thoneick Remix) – Free2Air Recordings'
-    - "The Group Dynamics – Consequences (Original Vocal Mix) – UMM"
+    - 'The Group Dynamics – Consequences (Original Vocal Mix) – UMM'
-    - "Robbie Williams – Lovelight (Kurd Maverick Vocal Mix) – EMI"
+    - 'Robbie Williams – Lovelight (Kurd Maverick Vocal Mix) – EMI'
-    - "The Young Punx – Rockall (Phonat Mix) – Mofo Hifi"
+    - 'The Young Punx – Rockall (Phonat Mix) – Mofo Hifi'
-    - "Freelance Hellraiser – Weightlessness (Klaas Mix) – Ugly Truth"
+    - 'Freelance Hellraiser – Weightlessness (Klaas Mix) – Ugly Truth'
-    - "Tyken – Every Word (Dave Spoon Remix) – Hed Kandi"
+    - 'Tyken – Every Word (Dave Spoon Remix) – Hed Kandi'
 ---

 So for the 5th mini mix of Christmas we have something deep, dark and dubby.
 Imagine it's 4am in a club and you've had way too much of your favourite substance (mine is beer but yours might be something else!)
 What do you need?
 Some deep and dirty grooves to chill you out a bit of course!